The Asset Management Review: Saudi Arabia

 Insurance companies must take into account the investment concentration risks.
 Concentration in an investment instrument must not exceed 50 per cent in any one of the investment instruments mentioned in the table above.

-Insurance companies are prohibited from investing in derivatives, option contracts, hedge funds, deposits with foreign banks, private equity investments and any off-balance sheet instrument, and these should also not form part of the insurance company's asset allocation unless specifically approved by the SAMA, and must be based on efficient portfolio management justification.
-An insurance company can, with the approval of the SAMA, invest in derivatives subject to the following conditions:
+Insurance companies are prohibited from investing in derivatives, option contracts, hedge funds, deposits with foreign banks, private equity investments and any off-balance sheet instrument, and these should also not form part of the insurance company's asset allocation unless specifically approved by the SCB, and must be based on efficient portfolio management justification.
+An insurance company can, with the approval of the SCB, invest in derivatives subject to the following conditions:

 - such derivatives must be listed on a stock exchange, capable of being readily closed out and based on underlying admissible assets, and must have a prescribed pricing basis;